Photo gallery

 Fagus sylvatica

-Fagus sylvatica is one of the most majestic of our native trees, the Common Beech (also known as the European beech) can become very large with its low branched habit.
+Fagus sylvatica, also known as Common or European Beech, is one of the most majestic of our native trees which can grow very large with its low branched habit.

 Beech trees thrive just about anywhere other than exposed and coastal locations.
 As Fagus sylvatica is shallow rooted, under planting is not recommended.